 A headless CMS offers improved security via a read-only API and allows integration with geographically dispersed content delivery networks which reduces the risk of distributed denial-of-service DDoS attacks.

 2. Cost-Effective Branding and Marketing

 There are multiple ways that a headless CMS can naturally save organizations money.
 Companies see quicker results as a result of increased productivity as well as faster updates and rollouts.
 This can reduce workaround and workload for developers, while also making marketing content easy to access and reuse without added costs.

 A large majority of online shoppers start a purchase on one device but finish the transaction on another, so the need for omnichannel marketing is evident.
 However, it’s not enough to simply be present on multiple channels.
 Enterprises need to ensure that the brand, messaging, and experiences are seamless and uniform across platforms in order to create a fluid customer journey throughout every touchpoint.

 - Retain 89% of customers with strong omnichannel engagement strategies in comparison to only 33% with weak strategies.

-- Achieve customer satisfaction rates of up to 23 times higher than companies without omnichannel strategies
+- Achieve customer satisfaction rates up to 23 times higher than companies without omnichannel strategies

 - Generate 14.6% year-over-year increase in annual income.